-2 In addition to the previous items, the Independent Director has a dissenting opinion or qualified opinion:
+(2) In addition to the previous items, the Independent Director has a dissenting opinion or qualified opinion:

-Have reviewed all the Board meeting minutes from the fiscal year 2018 to the printing date of this Annual Report, all of the resolutions have been approved by the Independent Directors.
+Have reviewed all the Board meeting minutes in 2019, all of the resolutions have been approved by the Independent Directors.

 II.
 The Company shall state the implementation of Directors recusing themselves from motions in their personal interests, including the name of Directors, motion content, recusing reason and voting participation: